Bubsy in Fractured Furry Tales: Gameplay

-The player must maneuver Bubsy through the levels by jumping and gliding, while also collecting "Bubsy Balls" scattered across the levels, which grant points and an extra life when 500 balls are collected.
-Players start off with nine lives at the beginning of the game, which are lost if Bubsy comes into contact with an enemy or an enemy attack, falls into either a spiked pit, a body of water or from heights without gliding, gets crushed, or running out of time.
+The player must maneuver Bubsy through the levels by jumping and gliding, while also collecting "Bubsy Balls" scattered across the levels, which grant points and an extra life when enough balls are collected.
+Players start off with nine lives at the beginning of the game, which are lost if Bubsy comes into contact with an enemy or an enemy attack, falls into either a spiked pit, a body of water, or from heights without gliding, gets crushed, or running out of time.
+Bubsy can only take one hit before losing a life.
+Enemies and bosses in the game are themed after their respective levels, representing one of the five fairy tales and they do not respawn on the level when defeated, even after the player loses a life.
 More lives can be earned by collecting numbered t-shirts but the game is over once all lives are lost, though the player can keep playing from the last level they died by finding a continue item.
-While it has a password feature that allows the player to resume their last progress, the game's internal EEPROM only saves high scores and changes to the option settings.
-In addition, the game also has a two-player option which allows two players to play tby alternating turns.

-Bubsy can only take one hit before losing a life, instead of three hits as in Bubsy 2.
-Another omission from the second game is the Nerf gun, leaving Bubsy without any other defense means against enemies and bosses.
-Enemies and bosses in the game are themed after their respective levels, representing one of the five fairy tales and enemies do not respawn on the level when defeated, even after the player loses a life.
-Unlike the second game, stage progression in Fractured Furry Tales is instead linear.
-Other returning elements from Claws Encounters of the Furred Kind are crates containing beneficial or harmful objects, invincibility t-shirts that render Bubsy immune to enemy contact and attacks but not from environmental hazards, checkpoints that let players restart at the last location reached after dying, among others.
-New to the series are signal light posts placed at a fixed position on the level, acting as switches to deactivate spiked doors that block a section of the level if they are colored red.
-The door opens when the post is colored green the doors open, allowing players to progress further through the level.
+Other gameplay elements include crates containing beneficial or harmful objects, invincibility t-shirts that render Bubsy immune to enemy contact and attacks but not from environmental hazards, and checkpoints that let players restart at the last location reached after dying.
+Signal light posts are placed at fixed positions on each level, acting as switches to deactivate spiked doors that block a section of the level if they are colored red.
+The door opens when the post is colored green the doors open, allowing players to progress further in the level.
 Also returning from both the first and second entries are doors which warps Bubsy into another section of the level or a hidden room.
+While it has a password feature that allows the player to resume their last progress, the game's internal EEPROM only saves high scores and changes to the option settings.
+In addition, the game also has a two-player option which allows two players to play by alternating turns.